5 former officers charged with federal civil rights violations in Tyre Nichols beating death

 Caught on police video, the beating of the 29-year-old Nichols was one in a string of violent encounters between police and Black people that sparked protests and renewed debate about police brutality and police reform in the U.S.

+Ben Crump and Antonio Romanucci, attorneys for Nichols' family, said in a statement that the federal indictment "gives his family hope as they continue to grieve his loss and inspire change in his honor.”

-Blake Ballin, an attorney representing Mills on the state criminal charges, said the federal indictment “is not unexpected” and Mills will defend himself against the federal charges as he is in state court.
+Blake Ballin, an attorney representing Mills on the state charges, said the federal indictment “is not unexpected” and Mills will also defend himself against the federal charges.

-Martin's attorney, William Massey, said the federal charges were expected.
-“They are not a surprise,” he said in a text message.
+Martin's attorney, William Massey, said via text message that the federal charges were expected.
+Michael Stengel, who is representing Haley, called the charges “disappointing, but not surprising,” saying Haley will plead not guilty.

-Martin Zummach, the attorney for Smith on the state charges, declined comment, while attorneys for the other former offices have not responded to requests for comment.
+Martin Zummach, Smith's attorney on the state charges, declined comment.
+An attorney for Bean has not responded to requests for comment.

-The indictment says the officers failed to tell dispatchers, their supervisor and emergency medical technicians that they knew Nichols had been hit repeatedly in an attempt to cover up their use of force and shield themselves from criminal liability.
+The indictment says the officers failed to tell dispatchers, their supervisor and emergency medical technicians they knew Nichols had been hit repeatedly, in an attempt to cover up their use of force and shield themselves from criminal liability.

 At the arrest scene, the officers discussed hitting Nichols with “straight haymakers,” even as Nichols’ condition deteriorated and he became unresponsive, the indictment said.
 Nichols could be seen on police video on the ground, slumped against a police car.